Common Truck Accident Causes in Pennsylvania

 A cargo loader’s job is to make sure the cargo in the truck is evenly spread out so the trailer of the truck doesn’t tip over.
 Many tractor trailer accidents in Pennsylvania are due to the trailers tipping over, creating road hazards for other drivers.
 In some of the worst cases, the trailer of a truck can roll over onto another vehicle.
 Your lawyer will do a thorough investigation of the manufacturer, cargo loaders, trucking company, and truck driver to make sure your compensation comes from every party who is responsible for the accident.

 Driving a vehicle that can weigh up to 80,000 pounds with cargo is a huge responsibility.
 It is up to the truck companies to make sure their drivers are fully and properly trained before they make solo trips.
-Training has to include how to brake properly and drive defensively, including learning to anticipate road hazards and avoid collisions with other vehicles.
+Truck driving training has to include how to brake properly and drive defensively, including learning to anticipate road hazards and avoid collisions with other vehicles.
 When a new truck driver isn’t properly trained, they are a hazard to everyone else on the road.

 Speeding and Aggressive Driving

 Excessive speeding, weaving in between lanes, tailgating, and disregarding traffic signals are all forms of aggressive driving.
 Aggressive driving is dangerous regardless of the vehicle or driver.
 However, it is especially risky when a trucker drives recklessly.
 Because of the weight of a commercial or semi truck, it can take several seconds for the truck to come to a complete stop.
 If a truck driver is tailgating or speeding, and has to stop suddenly, they run the risk of not being able to slow down in time and crashing into another vehicle from behind.